Cydhra/Nidhogg/readme.md

 ````

 ## License
-This project is subject to the [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+This project is subject to the [MIT License](https://en.wikipedia.org/wiki/MIT_License) license.
+Earlier versions of this library were distributed under Creative Commons.
+If you still use those old versions, the license agreement is unchanged.
+The new license should not make a notable difference to you, Creative Commons is just unsuited for code, so any new
+ code added to the library will be distributed under the terms of MIT license.